bradrn/brassica/Documentation.md

 MDF files can also be processed when using Brassica in batch mode from the command-line: this can be done by supplying the `--mdf` command-line argument.

-On the desktop, Brassica has three output modes which are available when an MDF file is given as input.
+Brassica has three output modes which are available when an MDF file is given as input.
-When the ‘MDF output’ button is enabled, Brassica will produce an MDF file as output.
+On the desktop interface, Brassica will produce an MDF file as output when the ‘MDF output’ button is enabled.
 ‘MDF output with etymologies’ is similar, but will insert additional etymological information into the MDF output;
   see below for details on this.
+(The corresponding command-line argument is `--etymons`.)
-By contrast, when the ‘Wordlist’ button is enabled, output is produced in quite a different format: instead of an MDF file, the output is a simple list of every derived word (similar to the output produced from non-MDF inputs).
+By contrast, when the ‘Wordlist’ button (or `--wordlist` command-line argument) is enabled, output is produced in quite a different format: instead of an MDF file, the output is a simple list of every derived word (similar to the output produced from non-MDF inputs).
 This last option can be very useful when quickly experimenting with sound changes.